mmlabs-mindmaze/mmpack/docs/man/mmpack-list.rst

 **mmpack list available** lists all the packages that are provided through any of the registered repositories.

-**mmpack list upgradable** lists all installed packages that could be upgraded.
+**mmpack list upgradeable** lists all installed packages that could be upgraded.
 This means that a newer version of the package is available.

 **mmpack list installed** lists all the packages that are installed in the